bramzandbelt/exgauss/README.md

 git clone https://github.com/bramzandbelt/exgauss.git
 ```

+You can also download the code as a ZIP file on the right.

 ### Usage

 Obtain best-fitting ex-Gaussian parameters (X), by fitting the ex-Gaussian model to the observed data (y) using a bounded Simplex algorithm: